2 Nautical Days in Nice

 TRANSPORTATION: Air France flight (1 hr 25 min, direct, $100-300 roundtrip depending on the season)

-FLY: The quickest way to travel to Nice, France from the capital is via a quick flight from the ORY airport.
-Air France and easyJet are two airline providers that commonly serve this route, however easyJet charges extra for carry-on luggage, which often makes their fares more expensive in the end.
-Flying out of the Paris Charles de Gaulle Airport (CDG) will add 10 minutes to your flight time, and since this much larger, international airport is located about an hour outside of the city center, I found flying out of smaller, more accessible Orly to be more convenient.
+FLY: The quickest way to travel to Nice, France from the French capital is via a quick flight from the ORY airport.
+Air France and easyJet are two airline providers which commonly serve this route, however easyJet charges extra for carry-on luggage, which often makes their fares more expensive in the end.
+Flying out of Paris Charles de Gaulle (CDG) will add 10 minutes to your flight time, and since this much larger, international airport is located an hour outside the city center, I found flying out of smaller, more accessible Orly to be more convenient.

-TRAIN: Alternatively, you could take an SNCF train from the Gare de Lyon station in Paris to the Nice-Ville station.
+TRAIN: Alternatively, you could take an SNCF train from Gare de Lyon in Paris to Nice-Ville.
 The quickest route with no stops will still take at least 5 hours and 34 minutes to bring you to Nice for ~$71, so given the convenience and time-savings, I’d highly recommend just hopping on a quick flight over to Nice.

 DRIVE: If you’re feeling really crazy and are well versed in European driving etiquette, you can also drive 940 km south to the French Riviera, which will take at least 9 hours and 30 minutes if no stops are made along the way.